thsutton/talk-dynamic-programming/presentation/outline.md

 algorithm).

-Matrix multiplication is associative (but not commutative) so we can "bracket" a chain however we like.
+Matrix multiplication is associative (but not commutative) so we can "bracket" a chain of $n>2$ matrices however we like.
 The matrix-chain multiplication problem is to choose the best (i.e. least cost) way to bracket a matrix multiplication chain.

 First, let's see why we need an algorithm?